tweedegolf/storage-abstraction/README.md

 The `bucketName` arg is optional; if you don't pass a value the selected bucket will be used.
 The selected bucket is the bucket that you've passed with the config upon instantiation or that you've set afterwards using `setSelectedBucket`.
 If no bucket is selected the value of the `error` key in the result object will set to `"no bucket selected"`.

 > Note: dependent on the type of storage and the credentials used, you may need extra access rights for this action.
 E.g.: sometimes a user may only access the contents of one single bucket and has no rights to create a new bucket.
+Additionally you may not have the rights to create a public bucket.

 ### clearBucket